 A. I am not really doing outreach a lot apart from reaching out to MyBlogGuest publishers (which saves a lot of time!).

 My most successful tactic so far is content and research re-packaging.
-I explained a lot of it in my post here.
 In a few words, if I do one research, I make sure I’ll write at least FIVE indepth (guest) articles based on it (covering different angles in each) and THEN I’ll re-package most of those articles into:

 • PowerPoint presentation to distribute to Slideshare